 Laffitte also cites the importance of 3M working directly with hospital administration and physicians to get buy-in.
 “Having our administration on board is pretty much everything,” she says.
 “Sheridan Memorial Hospital cultivates a culture of kindness and the physicians live it, every day.
 We had physician buy-in on day one.
 3M helped us get administration buy-in, too.”

 Sheridan Hospital’s CDI efforts are paying off.
 The case mix index has improved by 7.5 percent overall.
-The organization has seen more than a million dollars in financial improvement during 2017 and 2018, and the MCC/CC capture rates have met or exceeded the MEDPAR 80th percentile in five of eight categories.
-Heart failure numbers have improved in terms of severity of illness and risk of mortality compared to state benchmark levels before the program started.
+The organization has seen more that a million dollars in financial improvement during 2017 and 2018, and the MCC/CC capture rates have met or exceeded the MEDPAR 80th percentile in five of eight categories.
+Heart failure numbers have improved in terms of severity-of illness and risk-of-mortality compared to state benchmark levels before the program started.
 The severity-of-illness rate has improved 16.2 percent, and risk of mortality has been reduced by 41 percent compared to expected levels.

 “These are solid results, especially when you consider our facility size and the range of services we provide to a rural patient population,” says Stutte.
 “When you document cases with precision and you get patients placed into the right DRG, the financial benefits follow.
 We have been recognized several times in the Top 100 Rural Hospitals list.
 Our ability to track our performance and capture the patient story in context contributes to that.”